tahasallam400/ChaseTask/README.md

 2. Select the `ChaseTaskTests` or `ChaseTaskUITests` target.
 3. Press `Command + U` to run all tests or use the Xcode interface to run specific tests.

-## Contributing

-If you wish to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Create a new Pull Request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.